Maximum drawdown, recovery, and momentum: Performance and risk profiles of alternative strategies

-Strong momentum by the alternative measures is also observed in ranking baskets.
-In particular, the outperformance of the maximum drawdown momentum strategies is originated from underperformance found in the short positions.
-Most loser baskets in the maximum drawdown portfolios are poorer in average return than the traditional momentum short position.
-Except for the R and the CR strategies, the short baskets of the composite ranking criteria gain monthly 0.291\%--0.345\%, while the cumulative return loser group obtains monthly 0.370\% in average.
+Strong momentum by the alternative maximum drawdown measures is also observed in ranking baskets.
+In particular, the outperformance of the maximum drawdown momentum strategies is originated from the underperformance found in the short positions.
+Most loser baskets in the maximum drawdown portfolios are less profitable in average return than the traditional momentum short position.
+Except for the R strategy and the CR strategy, the short baskets of the composite ranking criteria gain monthly 0.291\%--0.345\%, while the cumulative return loser group obtains monthly 0.370\% on average.
 When the loser baskets are in short-selling, larger portions of the relative profits are generated by the underperformance in the short positions.
-Regardless of criterion, less volatile returns for the alternative long baskets indicate that the prediction by the drawdown measures is more consistent.
-Although performances of the winner groups are slightly worse than the average return from the momentum winner group, 0.849\%, the profits from the winners are in the comparable range of 0.712\%--0.823\% with the benchmark winner.
+Regardless of criterion, the less volatile returns of the alternative long baskets indicate that the prediction by the drawdown measures is more consistent.
+Although the profitability of the winner groups is slightly worse than the average return of 0.849\% from the traditional momentum winner group, the profits from the winners are in the comparable range of 0.712\%--0.823\% with the benchmark winner.
 The exception is the M-strategy which earns monthly 0.558\% from the long position.
 Additionally, the winner baskets in the maximum drawdown-related measures exhibit less volatile historical returns than the recovery or the cumulative return winner groups.

-The superiority of the maximum drawdown momentum strategies is cross-checked with higher Sharpe ratios.
+The superiority of the maximum drawdown momentum strategies is supported by higher Sharpe ratios.
 According to reward-risk measures of the portfolios given in Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_monthly_6_6_momentum_us_spx}, Sharpe ratios of the RM, the CM and the CMR portfolios are comparable with or greater than the Sharpe ratio of the cumulative return-based portfolio.
-Meanwhile, the tendency, that outperformance is achieved by the alternative portfolios while taking low downside risks, is not as strong as the portfolios implemented in other universes.
-The alternative portfolios tend to have larger VaR and CVaR measures than the benchmark strategy.
+Meanwhile, the tendency that outperformance is achieved by the alternative portfolios while taking low downside risks is not as strong as the portfolios implemented in other universes.
+The alternative portfolios tend to yield larger VaR and CVaR measures than the benchmark strategy.
 Additionally, maximum drawdown also exhibits the similar pattern with VaR and CVaR.